 What year did turn signals come out?

-The concept of turn signals, or "directional signals" as they were once called, can be traced back to the early 20th century.
-The first known patent for a turn signal system was filed in 1907 by a man named Edgar A. Walz Jr. However, it wasn't until the 1920s that turn signals began to appear on production vehicles.
+The concept of turn signals, or "direction indicators" as they were initially called, emerged in the early 20th century as automobiles became more widespread.
+The first known patent for a turn signal system was filed in 1907 by a man named Edgar A. Walz Jr. However, it wasn't until the 1920s that turn signals started to gain traction and become more commonly used in vehicles.

 What was the first car to have sequential turn signals?